WastewaterSCAN Dashboard

 • Requesting access to data takes too much time

-Creating a customizable chart builder to visualize trends and comparisons
+Designing a customizable chart builder for analysis and report building

 • Flexible scrubbing to change the chart timeframe